maxhithere/maxhithere/README.md

 ‣ 🤖 Developer of many bots, websites, and backdoors

-‣ 🔧 I make roblox backdoors and scripts for games

-‣ 💸 Open for commisions, just friend me at `max is cool#0009`
+‣ 💸 Open for commisions, just friend me at `! max#0009`